-- 6. At Risk of Homelessness means an individual or family who: (i) has an annual income below 30 percent of median family income for the area, as defined by HUD; (ii) does not have sufficient resources or support networks, e.g., family, friends, faith-based or other social networks, immediately available to prevent them from moving to an emergency shelter or another place described in paragraph 1 of the "homeless" definition in this section; and (iii) meets one of the following conditions: - a.
-Has moved because of economic reasons two or more times during the 60 days immediately preceding the application for homelessness prevention assistance - b.
-Is living in the home of another because of economic hardship - c.
-Has been notified in writing that their right to occupy their current housing or living situation will be terminated within 21 days of application for assistance. - d.
+- d.
 Lives in a hotel or motel, and the cost of the hotel or motel stay is not paid by charitable organizations or by federal, state, or local government programs for low-income individuals. - e.
 Lives in a single-room occupancy or efficiency apartment unit in which resides more than two persons or lives in a larger housing unit in which resides more than 1.5 persons per room, as defined by the U.S. Census Bureau - f.
-Is exiting a publicly funded institution or system of care (such as a health-care facility, a mental health facility, foster care of other youth facility, correction program or institution - g.
-Otherwise lives in housing that has characteristics associated with instability and an increased risk of homelessness, as identified in the recipient's approved consolidated plan. - 7.
-Homelessness prevention must be provided in accordance with the housing relocation and stabilization services requirements in 24 CFR 576.105, the short-term and medium-term rental assistance requirements in 24 CFR 576.106, as outlined below, and in the written standards and procedures established by 24 CFR 576.400. - 8.
-In relation to the Homelessness Prevention Component and the Rapid Re-Housing Component, ESG funds may be used to pay housing owners, utility companies, and other third parties for financial assistance costs and services costs.
-See 24 CFR 576.105 for eligible costs and requirements. - 9.
-In relation to the Homelessness Prevention Component and the Rapid Re-Housing Component, ESG fund may be used to provide a program participant with up to 24 months of rental assistance during any three-year period.
+Is exiting a publicly funded institution or system of care (such as a health-care facility, a mental health facility, foster care or other youth facility, or correction program or institution - g.
+Otherwise lives in housing that has characteristics associated with instability and an increased risk of homelessness, as identified in the recipient's approved consolidated plan. - 8.
+Homelessness prevention must be provided in accordance with the housing relocation and stabilization services requirements in 24 CFR 576.105, the short term and medium-term rental assistance requirements in 24 CFR 576.106, as outlined below, and in the written standards and procedures established by 24 CFR 576.400. - 9.
+In relation to the Homelessness Prevention Component and the Rapid Rehousing Component, ESG funds may be used to pay housing owners, utility companies, and other third parties for financial assistance costs and services costs.
+See 24 CFR 576.105 for eligible costs and requirements. - 10.
+In relation to the Homelessness Prevention Component and the Rapid Rehousing Component, ESG funds may be used to provide a program participant with up to 24 months of rental assistance during any three-year period.
 This assistance may be short-term rental assistance, medium-term rental assistance, payment of rental arrears, or any combination of this assistance.
 See 24 CFR 576.106 for eligible costs and requirements.

-E. Terms and Definitions: Rapid Rehousing
+D. Terms and Definitions: Rapid Rehousing